Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

-Since the QVSA functions by sensing the displacement of the QHO, it is possible to further increase its voltage sensitivity using the technique of quantum amplification~\cite{Burd2019, Gilmore2021}.
-Adapting quantum amplification to the QVSA requires generating a state, $\hat{S}(r)\ket{0}$, prior to applying the QVSA tones, via e.g. modulation of the trapping potential.
-Assuming $r \in \mathbb{R} $, this reduces the spread of the QHO wavefunction in position by $e^{-r}$, while increasing the uncertainty in momentum by $e^{r}$~\cite{Natarajan1995,Burd2019}.
-Next, the system evolves under the QVSA Hamiltonian to produce a displaced squeeze state $\hat{D}(\alpha)\hat{S}(r)\ket{0}$, where for simplicity we assume $\alpha \in \mathbb{R}$.
-After this evolution, the system is subject to an anti-squeeze operation to produce the state $\hat{S}^\dagger(r)\hat{D}(\alpha)\hat{S}(r)\ket{0}$, which has two effects.
-First, the anti-squeeze operator returns the displaced squeeze state to a coherent state, allowing measurement of the total displacement at the SQL.
-Second, the anti-squeeze operator amplifies the displacement in position by $e^r$.
-Thus, the resulting coherent state has an amplitude of $e^r\alpha$ instead of $\alpha$, allowing sensing of $V_d$ below the SQL.
+Since the QVSA functions by sensing the displacement of the QHO, its voltage (electric field) sensitivity can be increased by leveraging quantum amplification~\cite{Burd2019, Gilmore2021}.
+Adapting quantum amplification to the QVSA requires the generation of a squeezed state, $\hat{S}{\left(r\right)}\ket{0}$, prior to application of the QVSA interaction, via e.g. modulation of the trapping potential.
+Assuming a squeeze parameter $r \in \mathbb{R}$, the position uncertainty of the QHO wavefunction is reduced by $e^{-r}$, while the momentum uncertainty is increased by $e^{r}$~\cite{Natarajan1995,Burd2019}.
+Next, the system evolves under the QVSA Hamiltonian to produce a displaced squeezed state $\hat{D}{\left(\alpha\right)} \hat{S}{\left(r\right)} \ket{0}$, where for simplicity we assume $\alpha \in \mathbb{R}$.
+After this evolution, the system is subject to an anti-squeeze operation to produce the state $\hat{S}^{\dag}{\left(r\right)} \hat{D}{\left(\alpha\right)} \hat{S}{\left( r\right)}\ket{0}$, which has two effects.
+First, the anti-squeeze operator returns the displaced squeezed state to a coherent state, allowing measurement of the total displacement at the SQL.
+Second, the anti-squeeze operator amplifies the displacement by $e^r$ along the position axis, yielding a displacement amplitude of $e^{r} \alpha$ to allow sensing of $V_{d}$ below the SQL.